dw-innovation/go-verify-game/readme.md

-# KID - sharpen your disinformation skills

-> KID: in German, “Künstliche Intelligenz gegen Desinformation” (Artificial Intelligence against Mis-/Disinformation) and is funded by the BKM (Beauftragte der Bundesregierung für Kultur und Medien = the German Government’s Commissioner for Culture and Media)
+# Go Verify!
+Game (KID project)

-This repository contains the code to run multiple versions of the KID game – a social media simulation game encouraging the verification of odd-looking posts.
+This repository contains the code to run multiple versions of Go Verify!.

+Go Verify! is a social media simulation game (demo) that tries to teach journalists, content creators, and media trainers the basics of verification.
+I.e.: Players will learn how to go about scrutinizing (user generated) content and claims found on the web.

+The game created in the scope of the DW Innovation project Künstliche Intelligenz gegen Desinformation (KID), which translates to: Artificial Intelligence against Disinformation.

+Concept & Development: DW Innovation
+Graphic design: Andreas Leibe
+Funding: Bundesbeauftage für Kultur und Medien

-The game is a standalone ClojureScript frontend application, that _can_ (but doesn't have to) connect to a Clojure/Jar backend to enable chat and mutiplayer.
+Go Verify! is a standalone ClojureScript frontend application, that _can_ (but doesn't have to) connect to a Clojure/Jar backend to enable chat and mutiplayer.

 # Quickstart